NetZero full-fee industrial UK scholarship now available –Apply early

 Group project

-The Group Project, undertaken between February and May, enables you to put the skills and knowledge developed during the course modules into practice in an applied context, while gaining transferable skills in project management, teamwork and independent research.
+The group project runs from late February until early May, and enables you to apply the skills and knowledge developed during the taught modules into practice in an applied context, while gaining transferable skills in project management, teamwork and independent research.
 Projects are often supported by industry and potential future employers value this experience.
-The group project is normally multidisciplinary and shared across the Energy MSc programme, giving the added benefit of working with students with other backgrounds.
+The group project is normally multidisciplinary and shared across the Energy MSc programme, giving the added benefit of working with students with other academic backgrounds.

 Each group is given an industrially relevant problem to solve.
 During the project you will develop a range of skills including learning how to establish team member roles and responsibilities, project management, and delivering technical presentations.
 At the end of the project, all groups submit a written report and deliver a poster presentation to industry partners.
 This presentation provides the opportunity to develop presentation skills and effectively handle questions about complex issues in a professional manner.